elkowar/eww/docs/content/main/configuration.md

 The window block contains multiple elements to configure the window.
 - `<geometry>` is used to specify the position and size of the window.
+- `<distance>` is used to have eww reserve space at a given side of the screen the widget is on.
 - `<widget>` will contain the widget that is shown in the window.

 There are a couple things you can optionally configure on the window itself: